Deg tegh fateh: Adoption and usage

-The Sikh warrior Banda Singh Bahadur incorporated this slogan into his seal, and Sardar Jassa Singh Ahluwalia struck it into coins in 1765 after decisively defeating the rival Afghans.
+Sikhs have an aversion to a sense of injustice and believe in the welfare of all, including non-Sikhs, with the basic necessities of life (justice and food) being afforded to help achieve this.
+Guru Nanak is remembered for feeding a group of ascetics.
+Sikhism had long been imbued with martiality to also reach these aims and in c.
+1690 the goals were extended specifically and stressed upon providing food and justice to all as a mission of the Sikh religion.
+Those who provided food for all were known as deg calāī whilst those who sought justice for everyone were called teġ vāhī.
+Such persons are remembered in the ardaas prayer.

+The symbols of the cauldron and sword were adopted on Sikh flags and coins.
+The Sikh warrior Banda Singh Bahadur incorporated this slogan into his seal, and Sardar Jassa Singh Ahluwalia struck it into coins in 1764 after decisively defeating the rival Afghans.
 This inscription was later adopted by the Sikh Misaldar Sardars and rulers on their coins.
 It was the national anthem of the princely state of Patiala during the Sikh Confederacy.
 This national anthem had been sung in all the Sikh States until 1948.
 B.K.S.
 Nabha describes it in the encyclopedia / dictionary Mahan Kosh (1930).
+After the annexation of Punjab by the British, the former Sikh coinage became defunct, thus sole focus was paid on continuing the symbolism of degh tegh fateh on the Sikh flag, leading to further developments and stylistic changes.